 Data-Driven Science Resources

-Thank you to those that were able to join us for the Data-Driven Science webinar with Dean VanNasdale, OD, PhD from Ohio State University.
+Data-Driven Science Webinar Episode 1 with Dean VanNasdale, OD, PhD from Ohio State University.
 You can download and view resources from the presentation below.
 This webinar is the first of severak data-focused webinars VisionServe Alliance will be presenting to help inform and enlighten our work in the field this year.
 Stay tuned for more detail on the next episode of the Data-Driven Science Series.

 - Making eye health a population health imperative: Vision for tomorrow.
 (NASEM, 2016)